interactive-cookbook/ara/Alignment_Model/preprocessing/data/README.md

 ### Samples

-For English, we provide some sample files for the input and output of our tagger and parser.
-All files contain the same single recipe which is part of the training split of the English corpus.
+We provide some sample files for the input and output of our tagger and parser.
+All files contain the same single recipe which is part of the training split of the corpus.